The College community would like to congratulate the Year 12 class of 2021 on the success achieved throughout the year.

 Established in 1997, Cedar College is a ministry of CityReach Baptist Church, and is an independent R-12 co-educational Christian School in Northgate, South Australia.

 Below is an excerpt from our current round of reporting.
 The data below was collected via survey of our staff, students and parents for the year in which survey was published.
-The complete 2020 Performance Report can be downloaded from our website.
+The complete 2022 Annual Report can be downloaded from our website.

-In terms of the Australian Tertiary Admission Rank (ATAR), 20% of our graduating Year 12s achieved an ATAR of greater than 90, and 42% of our students achieved an ATAR of 80 or more, placing them in the top 20% of students in the state.
-To have 42% of our students placed in the top 20% of South Australian students is an amazing achievement.
+In terms of the Australian Tertiary Admission Rank (ATAR), 17% of our graduating Year 12s achieved an ATAR of greater than 90, placing them in the top 10% of students in South Australia.
+Additionally, 53% of our students achieved an ATAR of 80 or more, placing them in the top 20% of students in the state.
+To have such a high percentage of our students ranked in the top 20% of South Australian students is an amazing achievement.

 The National Assessment Program – Literacy and Numeracy (NAPLAN) assesses all students in Australian schools in Years 3, 5, 7 and 9.

-The below graph shows student attendance data recorded during 2020*, and is indicated by year level (Reception – Year 12).
+The below graph shows student attendance data recorded during 2022*, and is indicated by year level for Year 1 – Year 10.

-* The impact of COVID-19, including mandatory school closures, has potentially skewed data when compared to previous years.
+* The ongoing impact of COVID-19 during 2022, including mandatory school closures, has potentially skewed data when compared to previous years.

 Further information is available at the MySchool website: www.myschool.edu.au